*If you are seeking advice on how to license the live streaming of music online, please go here.

 - APRA AMCOS’ live stream licences does not cover the right to reproduce any musical works by way of synchronisation with any audio-visual material (also called sync rights)

-APRA AMCOS has licences in place for the communication of our music on the live streaming platforms Facebook, Instagram, YouTube and TikTok.
-These licences allow you to live stream performances of our music to users on those platforms.
+APRA AMCOS has licences in place for the communication of members’ works on live streaming platforms Facebook, Instagram, YouTube and TikTok for performances that take place in Australia and/or New Zealand.

-We encourage our songwriter and composer members to keep track of their set lists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
-Make a note of the songs performed (including title and artist), duration of stream, date, time of live stream and platform name and URL, and submit those details here.
+We encourage our songwriter and composer members to keep track of their setlists for live performances on these platforms so we can pay your royalties from the licence fees we collect from the platforms.
+Make a note of the songs performed (including title and artist), duration of stream, date, time of live stream and platform name and URL, and submit those details here or via the APRA AMCOS for Music Creators app.
 Please note that any royalties payable will be subject to APRA AMCOS’ distribution policies.

 SUBMIT STREAMING SETLISTS